 This balladeer and songwriter with the friendly tenor brings his well crafted story songs to happy audiences throughout the US and in Europe, Canada, New Zealand, and Australia from house concerts and listening rooms to major festivals, Kerrville, Winfield, Woody Guthrie, and others.
 Daniel is also a member of the iconic 1960's folk trio The Limeliters often touring together with The Brothers Four and The Kingston Trio.

-Born into a traveling Air Force family, he later worked as a National Park Ranger (yes, the gun toting kind) and as a criminal investigator for the US Bureau Of Land Management.
-He started touring at 50, an age when most guys are planning their retirement.
-He has released 7 albums since 1999, including ”These Houses” produced by Jono Manson and to be released in late 2016 on the Berkalin Records label.
+Born into a traveling Air Force family, he worked as a National Park Ranger (yes, the gun toting kind!) and as a Criminal Investigator for the US Bureau Of Land Management for 30 years.
+He started touring full time at 50, when most guys are planning their retirement.

-There’s a lot of Steve Goodman in Daniel’s delivery and storytelling.
-You can also hear the influence of other classic folk singers and songs from the great American folk tradition.
-It’s no surprise that iconic Appalachian folk singer Jean Ritchie is his 2nd cousin.
-He’s had the pleasure to share the stage with Tom Chapin, Small Potatoes, Jack Williams, Tim Henderson, John Flynn and many more.
-He’s won numerous songwriting awards including Kerrville New Folk, Walnut Valley Festival, Santa Fe bluegrass and Old Time Festival, Albuquerque Folk Festival, and Woody Guthrie Folk.
+There’s a lot of Steve Goodman in Daniel’s delivery and storytelling, and you can also hear the influence of other classic folk singers and songs from the great American folk tradition.
+It’s no surprise to discover that iconic Appalachian folk singer Jean Ritchie is his 2nd cousin.
+Renowned folk duo Still On The Hill calls him “one of the most talented songwriters on the circuit”.